b-lukaszuk/julia_luzne_zadanka/experiment1/contents/julia_first_encounter.md

 #### Reduce {#sec:julia_language_reduce}

 Remember the `getSum` function that we wrote previously.
-Well it can be much shorter by using the [reduce](https://docs.julialang.org/en/v1/base/collections/#Base.reduce-Tuple{Any,%20Any}) function for instance.
+Well, the 'powerhorse code' can be much shorter by using [reduce](https://docs.julialang.org/en/v1/base/collections/#Base.reduce-Tuple{Any,%20Any}).

 ```jl